Updated: Guide to local Chat Hours on Twitter

 If you are new to Twitter, chat hours are a great way of getting to know people and build a network.

 Top tip!
-Don’t forget your Hashtag, and don’t forget if you begin a tweet with a Twitter account (the @…) this can reduce the visibility of your tweet.
+Don’t forget to use the hashtag for the chat hour in your tweet!
+And don’t forget if you begin a tweet with a Twitter account (the @…) this can reduce the visibility of your tweet.